Stephens-Library/Designing-Data-Intensive-Applications/chapter_1/Reliable, Scalable, and Maintainable Applications.md

 Figure 1-1: One possible architecture for a data system that combines several components
 ![image](photos/possible_architecture_of_data_system.png)

 Okay!
 So this is quite the image to drop out of nowhere, so I will try to break things down.
-This is a simple architecture on how data flows when handling read, write, and search requests and asynchronous microservices.
+This is a simple architecture on how data flows when handling read, write, search requests and asynchronous microservices.

 The client requests come through an API and now, the juicy stuff!
 There are four different possible starts here, I will go through them 1 by 1.

 1. Handling a read-request
     - First, we check if the data is cached/inside of the cache (Redis, Memcached, Apache Ignite)
-    - If the data is no cached (the cache "misses"), we check the primary database
+    - If the data is not cached (the cache "misses"), we check the primary database
     - We then update (not invalidate!) the cache with the data found in the primary database
     - Return the data